What is ABA?

 Isn’t ABA just for kids with Autism?

 Not at all.
 Applied Behavior Analysis works for everyone because it is based on the scientific principles of behavior.
 We all behave, it’s what we do.
 Whenever we do anything, we are more likely to keep doing it if it “pays-off” in some way.
 If it doesn’t pay off for us, we are less likely to keep doing it.
 When we analyze behavior and learn why someone is doing what they do, that is the function.
-We all (every one of us) does certain things to get what we want, to get a way from something we don’t want, and sometimes, we do something just because it feels good to us.
+We all (every one of us) do certain things to get what we want, to get away from something we don’t want, and sometimes, we do something just because it feels good to us.
 That doesn’t change because of a disability or when a child grows into an adult.